Technical introduction to BitCoin

 Lattice-based cryptography is another type of quantum-resistant cryptographic algorithm that is being explored for use in the Bitcoin ecosystem.
 These algorithms are based on the use of lattices, which are mathematical structures that can be used to encrypt and decrypt messages.
 Lattice-based cryptography offers the advantage of being highly resistant to quantum attacks, but it is also relatively complex and inefficient.

-See also What are disadvantages of bitcoin
+See also What are kinds of bitcon wallets

 Code-based cryptography is yet another type of quantum-resistant cryptographic algorithm that is being explored for use in the Bitcoin ecosystem.
 These algorithms are based on the use of error-correcting codes, which are used to encode and decode messages.
 Code-based cryptography offers the advantage of being highly resistant to quantum attacks and relatively efficient, but it also has some limitations, such as the need for longer public keys.